• Skip to main content

 • boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.

-• to – と : a case particle used to join two similar nouns or phrases to make a parallel expression.
-This is often translated into English as “and”.
-In the example, this is used to join “momo” and “ringo”.
+• to – と : a case particle working as a parallel marker.
+In the example, this works to join “momo” and “ringo” with adding the meaning of ‘and’.

 • ringo – りんご : a noun meaning ‘apple’ in Japanese.
 This can also work as plural.